darnik22/od-clients/README.md

 * provide your openstack credentials by editting parameter.tvars.
 The username should be the same as shown in the OTC console.
 You can not use the email or mobile number, which can also be used to login to the OTC web console.
 * eventually change values in varaibles.tf according to the comments in this file.
 * you should provide the same project name as used when creating the Ceph cluster and oneprovider.
 The tf scripts use it to obtain the subnet and network ids, which are needed to create VMs in the same subnet.
 * eventually change benchmark parameters in bench/start.sh.tpl.
-You should only change the namber of files created and the time limit for running the benchmark.
+You should only change the number of files created and the time limit for running the benchmark.

 ## Running